-Hot chocolate just got cool -- like ice-cold cool.
-You'll enjoy this iced hot cocoa recipe on both the warmest or the coldest days of the year.
-It's a delicious, all-weather treat that will satiate your chocolate cravings and it's a fun, new take on traditional hot cocoa recipes.
+Hot chocolate just got cool—like ice-cold cool.
+This chilled hot cocoa can be enjoyed on both the warmest or the coldest days of the year.
+It's a delicious, all-weather treat that will satisfy your chocolate cravings and it's a fun, new take on the traditional winter drink.

 - Hot cocoa mix